pytorch/captum/docs/algorithms.md

 - [Original paper](https://arxiv.org/abs/1311.2901)
 - [DeepExplain Implementation](https://github.com/marcoancona/DeepExplain/blob/master/deepexplain/tensorflow/methods.py)

-### Shapley Values
+### Shapley Value Sampling
-Shapley values are an attribution method based on a concept from cooperative game theory.
+Shapley value is an attribution method based on a concept from cooperative game theory.
 This method involves taking each permutation of the input features and adding them one-by-one to a given baseline.
 The output difference after adding each feature corresponds to its contribution, and these differences are averaged over all permutations to obtain the attribution.

 Since this method is extremely computationally intensive for larger numbers of features, we also implement Shapley Value Sampling, where we sample some random permutations and average the marginal contribution of features based on these permutations.